FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/testing/scope.md

 For example:

-- Fuchsia’s [Compatibility Test Suite (CTS)][cts] builds tests that validate Fuchsia’s system interface.
-CTS tests can run against different versions of Fuchsia, to ensure that they remain in compatibility or to detect breaking changes.
-In the fullness of time, CTS tests will cover the entirety of the surface of the Fuchsia SDK.
+- The [Compatibility Tests for Fuchsia (CTF)][ctf] are tests that validate Fuchsia’s system interface.
+CTF tests can run against different versions of Fuchsia, to ensure that they remain in compatibility or to detect breaking changes.
+In the fullness of time, CTF tests will cover the entirety of the surface of the Fuchsia SDK.
 - [FIDL] uses a specific binary format (or [wire format][fidl-wire-format]) to encode FIDL messages that are exchanged between components over channels.
 FIDL